-Communication: All coaches are expected to have good rapport as well as effective oral and written communication with team members and their families.
+Communication: All coaches are expected to have good rapport as well as effective oral and written communication with players and their families.
 Any team rules (written or otherwise) must be approved by the AD prior to distribution.
-Keep all communications positive.
+All communications should be kept positive.
 E-mail groups are a good way to distribute routine announcements quickly, but often are not effective for emotional issues.
 Please respond to parent phone calls as soon as possible, but no later than 48 hours after receipt.
 Avoid profanity at all times.